glowkeeper/P3D/docs/labs/week1Session1.md

-# Lab for Week 1, Session 1
+# Lab for Week 1, Session 1 - Setting Up Your Environment

 This lab focusses on setting up your environment.
 It lays the foundations for the rest of the module.